The town with the pretty red church by the lake: Puerto Varas, Chile

 How to pronounce Puerto Varas: Pwer-toh BAH-rass

-Life on the lakefront
+2. Experience life on the lakefront

-Enjoying the surrounding nature
+4. Enjoy the surrounding nature

 For the hikers reading this, there are several hikes to do around the Puerto Varas area.
 These include Volcán Osorno itself (on which you can also ski in winter) and Cerro Philippi, which gives great views over the lake and town.
 For those less adventurous, a 0.5 miles from the pier is a viewpoint called Mirador La Puntilla – or at very least a walk to the end of the pier is a must!
 You can hire kayaks to take out on the lake on a nice day.

 Puerto Varas is a day trip away from the stunning Petrohué Falls, a river that flows over a bed of old lava rock in the shadow of the mighty Volcán Osorno.
 You can take the Ensenada bus from San Bernardo St. with Walker Martinez in town to get there.
+Also is Ensenada is a sandy beach, which is a solid choice on a sunny day.

 Where to stay in Puerto Varas